Emergence of cosmic flatness, inflation, and reheating from topological phase transitions in a discrete vacuum

 the projection halts at three dimensions due to a convergence of topological constraints:

-reach the 4D kissing number (K = 24), the network must pass through intermediate
+the 4D kissing number (K = 24), the network must pass through intermediate states

-states (K = 13).
-Because 13 vectors cannot symmetrically sum to zero in 3D
+(K = 13).
+Because 13 vectors cannot symmetrically sum to zero in 3D space, this step

-space, this step unavoidably breaks Lorentz invariance, rendering the transition
+unavoidably breaks Lorentz invariance, rendering the transition kinematically restricted.

 8

-the bulk is topologically closed.
-Every tetrahedral and octahedral cell is flawlessly
+bulk is topologically closed.
+Every tetrahedral and octahedral cell is flawlessly surrounded

-surrounded by adjacent cells, leaving no exposed faces pointing into a fourth spatial
+by adjacent cells, leaving no exposed faces pointing into a fourth spatial dimension.

 6 The Continuum Limit: Exact Lorentz Invariance